DNWMNCR/JavaForSmallTeams/specifics/500_prefer_maps_and_filters_to_imperative_loops.md

-## Prefer maps and filters to imperative loops
+## Prefer Maps and Filters to Imperative Loops

 ### Summary